stevengregory/vscode-service-portal-snippets/README.md

 | `sp-ng-component`                | Creates an AngularJS component             |
 | `sp-ng-module`                   | Creates an AngularJS module                |
 | `sp-ng-service`                  | Creates an AngularJS service               |

+## Pro Tip

+No need to type any dashes: "spngr" -> "sp-ng-repeat" snippet